sigstore/docs/content/en/docs/about/overview.md

 For verifying an artifact, a Sigstore client will verify the signature on the artifact using the public key from the certificate, verify the identity in the certificate matches an expected identity, verify the certificate's signature using Sigstore's root of trust, and verify proof of inclusion in Rekor.

+For more information on the modules that make up Sigstore, see [Toolling](/docs/about/tooling/)

 ## Software supply chain security

 Software supply chains are exposed to multiple risks.
 Users are susceptible to various targeted attacks, along with account and cryptographic key compromise.
 Keys in particular are a challenge for software maintainers to manage.
 Projects often have to maintain a list of current keys in use, and manage the keys of individuals who no longer contribute to a project.
 Projects all too often store public keys and digests on git repo readme files or websites, two forms of storage susceptible to tampering and less than ideal means of securely communicating trust.

 The tool sets we’ve historically relied on were not built for the present circumstance of remote teams either.
 This can be seen by the need to create a web of trust, with teams having to meet in person and sign each others’ keys.
 The current tooling (outside of controlled environments) all too often feel inappropriate to even technical users.

+## How to use Sigstore

+To use Sigstore, you must first install the product.
+See the [Installation](docs/system_config/installation/)  instructions.
+You can then pick the subject matter you wish to learn about from the menu items on the left.
+For a quick introduction, you can try using one of the links below:

+* To get a quick view of how to use the program see [Quick Start](/docs/signing/quickstart/)
+* To learn how to work with blobs, see [sign a blob](docs/signing/signing_with_blobs/)
+* I learn how to work with containers, see [sign a container](docs/signing/signing_with_containers/)
+* To use Gitsign, see [Sign Git commits with Gitsign](/docs/signing/gitsign/)
+* To learn about verification, see [verify entries with Cosign](/docs/verifying/verify/)

 ## About the project